murtaza-nasir/notebook-similarity-package/README.md

    # Navigate to the extracted folder
    cd /path/to/extracted/submissions

-   # Run the detector (it will automatically find all .ipynb files and read student info from .txt files)
+   # Run the detector (it will automatically find all .ipynb and .py files and read student info from .txt files)
    python /path/to/notebook_similarity_package/run_similarity_check.py .

    # Or if installed as a package
    notebook-similarity .

+   # To analyze only Python files
+   notebook-similarity . --types .py

+   # To analyze both notebooks and Python files explicitly
+   notebook-similarity . --types .ipynb .py
    ```

 3. **What the tool expects**:
-   - Each student submission should include a single `.ipynb` (Jupyter notebook) file
+   - Each student submission should include either:
+     - A `.ipynb` (Jupyter notebook) file, or
+     - A `.py` (Python) file
    - Blackboard automatically creates accompanying `.txt` files with student information (name, ID, submission time)
    - The tool will parse these `.txt` files to identify students
-   - File naming pattern from Blackboard: `AssignmentName_studentid_attempt_date_time_notebook.ipynb`
+   - File naming patterns from Blackboard:
+     - Notebooks: `AssignmentName_studentid_attempt_date_time_notebook.ipynb`
+     - Python files: `AssignmentName_studentid_attempt_date_time_script.py`

 ## Features

+- **Support for Multiple File Types**:
+  - Jupyter notebooks (`.ipynb`)
+  - Python files (`.py`)
+  - Can analyze both types in the same directory

 - **Multiple Detection Methods**:
   - Exact code matching using MD5 hashes